kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Logistic Regression Intuition

-Outputs map to probabilities.
+Outputs map to probabilities
-Probabilities range from zero to one.
+Probabilities range from zero to one
 Thresholds convert scores to labels

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.